chatwoot/docs/docs/user-guide/setting-up-agent-dashboard.md

 | Password         | Enter password for your account | Password must contain at least 1 uppercase character(A..Z), at least 1 Number Character(0..9),at least 1 Special  Character(!@#$%^&*()_+-=[]{}\|') |
 | Confirm Password | Re-enter the password           | Password must contain at least 1 uppercase character(A..Z), at least 1 Number Character(0..9),at least 1 Special  Character(!@#$%^&*()_+-=[]{}\|') |

-User will recieve an e-mail with subject 'Confirmation Instructions' in the registered e-mail address.
+After signing up you will receive an e-mail with subject 'Confirmation Instructions' in the registered e-mail address from Chatwoot.
 Click on 'Confirm my account'.

 The below window will open up for the Chatwoot Agent Dashboard.
 <div align="center">